Compound Selection Decisions: An Almost SURE Approach: Auxiliary results for proofs

 for a constant $C$ depending on $B$, as desired. \end{proof}

 \begin{proposition} Under the setting and assumptions of \cref{thm:second_derivative_supremum}, we have

-for an absolute constant $C$ depending on the bound $B$. \end{proposition} \begin{proof}Throughout this proof, $C$ will refer to an absolute constant which may depend on $B$ and will change from line to line.
+for a constant $C$ depending on the bound $B$, where $\cl{F}^{(2)}$ is defined in \eqref{eq:second_derivative_F2}. \end{proposition} \begin{proof}Throughout this proof, $C$ will refer to an absolute constant which may depend on $B$ and will change from line to line.
 As before,

 with $\eta_n := \sup_\beta \norm{f^{(2)}_\beta}_n$.
 We will bound the covering number in two steps.
 First, consider an $\e$-cover $M_\e$ in the $\bb{L}^2(\Prob_n)$ metric for the function class